mpv-player/mpv/DOCS/man/vo.rst

         X11/GLX only.

+    ``vsync-fences=<N>``
+        Synchronize the CPU to the Nth past frame using the ``GL_ARB_sync`` extension.
+A value of 0 disables this behavior (default).
+A value of 1 means it will synchronize to the current frame after rendering it.
+        Like ``glfinish`` and ``waitvsync``, this can lower or ruin performance.
+        Its advantage is that it can span multiple frames, and effectively limit the number of frames the GPU queues ahead (which also has an influence on vsync).

     ``dwmflush=<no|windowed|yes>``
         Calls ``DwmFlush`` after swapping buffers on Windows (default: no).
         It also sets ``SwapInterval(0)`` to ignore the OpenGL timing.
 Values